 You need an engaging event email to send to your attendees

 You’re never going to get registered attendees if you only send out one or two emails promoting your event.
 Think about how many emails need to be sent to your audience prior to the event and how often these need to be sent.
-If you have 6 weeks until your event, you need to be sending out AT LEAST one email a week.
-Then once you’re two weeks out from the event, scale this up to two a week.
+If you have 6 weeks until your event, you need to be sending out an email a week.

 Make sure your emails have a catchy title – often, we all get hundreds of emails a week, if not every day, so you need to make yours stand out.
 You also need to give your potential prospects FOMO.
 You can do this by putting urgency into your email campaigns – slogans such as ‘tickets are selling fast’ or ‘sign up before it’s too late’ are a clear call to action for your attendees.

 Ask your attendees a question that they need solving